chrfrantz/IG-Parser/README.md

 This also applies to nested components, e.g., `Cac[condition=violation]{A[entity=actor,animate](actor) I[act=violate](violates) Bdir[entity=target,inanimate](something)}`, as well as for compound components, e.g., `Bdir[type=target](leftObject [XOR] rightObject)`, in which case the annotation `type=target` is attached to both `leftObject` and `rightObject` in the generated output.

+In addition to component-level annotations, the parser also supports statement-level annotations.
+The syntax for those is simply any bracket-based expression outside parentheses or braces, e.g., `A(actor) I(aim) Cac(condition) [Statement-level Annotation]`, where `[Statement-level Annotation]` is the corresponding annotation.
+Where multiple statement-level annotations are presented, they are concatenated in the generated output, e.g., `[annotation1][annotation2]`.
+Positioning of annotations in the encoding is arbitrary (`A(actor) [an annotation here] I(aim) Cac(condition) [and another one here]`), as long as it not embedded in nested components.

+To include annotations in the output, the Parameter `Include IG Logico annotations` needs to be activated in the Parameters section of the tabular version of the parser.

+Annotations are then generated in the corresponding columns (for statement-level annotations as well as annotations on nested components (e.g., `Cac[Nested Component Annotation]{ ... }`) in the `Statement Annotation` column), and for components, annotations are provided in the corresponding annotation column following the component column (e.g., `A (Annotation)` for Attributes).

 ### Examples

 In the following, you will find selected examples that highlight the practical use of the features introduced above.
 These can be tested and explored using the parser.